Xatpy/stick-to-gif/README.md

 - browser video decode via `HTMLVideoElement` + canvas frame sampling for MP4 input
 - `@techstark/opencv-js` for feature tracking with optical flow
 - `gifenc` for GIF export
+- `vitest` for unit tests
+- `playwright` for smoke testing

 ## What it does

 1. Upload a GIF or MP4
+2. Or try a bundled sample clip immediately
-2. Decode the source into frames in-browser
+3. Decode the source into frames in-browser
-3. Pick the target on the first frame
+4. Pick the target on the first frame
-4. Track the target across the animation
+5. Track the target across the animation
-5. Choose sticker, text, or blur mode
+6. Choose sticker, text, or blur mode
-6. Position the effect on the first frame
+7. Position the effect on the first frame
-7. Preview the composed result
+8. Preview the composed result
-8. Export a new GIF or animated WebP locally
+9. Export a new GIF or animated WebP locally

+## UX flow

+The app now uses a four-step guided flow:

+1. Upload
+2. Pick subject
+3. Choose effect
+4. Export

+The source media stays loaded when moving backward between steps, so users can retarget without re-uploading the file.

 ## Source media limits